Cluster algebra: Definitions

 where the products run through the elements t in the cluster of the seed such that b_{t,y} is positive or negative respectively.
 The inverse of a mutation is also a mutation, i.e. if A is a mutation of B then B is a mutation of A.

 A cluster algebra is constructed from an initial seed as follows.
 If we repeatedly mutate the seed in all possible ways, we get a finite or infinite graph of seeds, where two seeds are joined by an edge if one can be obtained by mutating the other.
 The underlying algebra of the cluster algebra is the algebra generated by all the clusters of all the seeds in this graph.
 The cluster algebra also comes with the extra structure of the seeds of this graph.

 A cluster algebra is said to be of finite type if it has only a finite number of seeds.
 Fomin & Zelevinsky (2003) showed that the cluster algebras of finite type can be classified in terms of the Dynkin diagrams of finite-dimensional simple Lie algebras.

+Integrability

+Some dynamical systems, like the pentagram map, can be interpreted in terms of cluster mutations.
+This can be used to prove integrability.